yiisoft/db/README.md

     <h1 align="center">Yii DataBase Library</h1>
 </p>

-Yii is an open-source PHP framework for developing web applications.
 Yii Database Library is a database extension for the [Yii Framework] that provides a set of database utilities and a database-agnostic, [ActiveRecord] implementation for working with databases in Yii applications.

-The package contains a number of classes that can be used to connect to and query different types of databases, such as [MariaDB], [MSSQL], [MySQL], [Oracle], [PostgreSQL], and [SQLite].
-It also provides an [ActiveRecord] implementation that allows you to interact with database tables using objects, similar to the way you would use ORM (Object-Relational Mapping) frameworks like Doctrine or Hibernate.
+The package has a number of classes that you can use to connect to and query different types of databases, such as [MariaDB], [MSSQL], [MySQL], [Oracle], [PostgreSQL], and [SQLite].
+It also provides an [ActiveRecord] implementation to interact with database tables using objects, similar to the way you would use ORM (Object-Relational Mapping) frameworks like Doctrine or Hibernate.

 Using the Yii Database Library, you can perform common database tasks such as creating, reading, updating, and deleting records in a database table, as well as executing raw SQL queries.
-The package is designed to be flexible and can be easily extended to support additional database types or to customize the way it interacts with databases.
+The package is designed to be flexible and can be extended to support extra database types or to customize the way it interacts with databases.

-It is used in [Yii Framework] but can be used separately.
+It's used in [Yii Framework], but you can use it as a standalone library.

 [ActiveRecord]: https://github.com/yiisoft/active-record
 [MariaDB]: https://mariadb.org